 Our websites use the AdWords conversion tracking and AdWords remarketing services of Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (“Google”).
 AdWords conversion tracking is used by us to capture specific customer actions (such as clicking on an advertisement, page call-ups, downloads) and to analyse them.
 We use AdWords Remarketing to display individualised advertising messages to you for our products on partner websites of Google.

 For this purpose, both services insert cookies and similar technologies.
 The data accrued in this context may be transmitted by Google for analysis to a server in the USA and stored there.
-Should personal data be transmitted to the USA, Google has acceded to the EU-US Privacy Shield.
+Should personal data be transmitted to the USA, Google is bound by Standard Contractual Clauses drafted by the EU Commission for the protection of personal data.

 If you use a Google account, Google may – depending on the settings saved in your Google account – link your web and app browser history with your Google account and use information from your Google account in order to personalise advertisements.
 If you do not wish for this allocation to the Google account, it will be necessary for you to log out before calling up our contact page at Google.